Tuesday, February 6th

 Part 2 - Tools for the Open Chiplet Economy

-Shahab Ardalan, VP Engineering, Enosemi
+Shahab Ardalan, Co-Founder - Vice President Of Engineering, Enosemi

 Letizia Giuliano, VP IP Product Marketing/Management, Alphawave Semi